anramz29/lips_ws/readme.md

 ### [src](src)

 Contains packages:
+- [object_scout](/src/object_scout/): Builds off yolo vision for computer vision based autonomus navigation

-- [yolo_vision](/src/yolo_vision): A package that uses computer vision to find an object, find it's distance from the robot, and map the object within the robot map.
+- [yolo_vision](/src/yolo_vision/): A package that uses computer vision to find an object, find it's distance from the robot, and map the object within the robot map.
-- [move_to_pose](/src/move_to_pose/): The package that controls finding objects/foraging refer to the [scan and approach](/src/move_to_pose/scripts/move_to_pose_scan_node.py), in addition to other helper packages for testing and position recording
+- [move_to_pose](/src/move_to_pose/): The package that controls pose recording
 - [video_recorder](/src/video_recorder/): Another helper package that takes in the feed of the robot camera, and records a video (used to create single frames to train the computer vision model)

 #### for more information vist the respetive [src](/src/readme.md) readme